Full Qualifications Download Links Below

 Michael Paschall, ASA, ABV, CFA, JD, is an Accredited Senior Appraiser (ASA) in business valuation of the American Society of Appraisers, is Accredited in Business Valuation by the American Institute of Certified Public Accountants (AICPA), and is a Chartered Financial Analyst (CFA) charter holder.

 Prior to joining Banister Financial, Paschall held positions in credit analysis and trust investments for First Union National bank (now Wells Fargo Bank), where he valued a wide variety of privately held companies and partnerships.
 Paschall obtained a B.A. in English and Economics from the University of North Carolina at Chapel Hill and a J.D. from Wake Forest University Law School.

-Paschall is co-author (with George Hawkins of Banister Financial) of Business Valuation Guide, a book published by Wolters Kluwer (formerly CCH).
+Paschall is co-author (with George Hawkins of Banister Financial) of Business Valuation Guide, a 2,000+ page book published by Wolters Kluwer (formerly CCH).
 Paschall was also previously co-editor of Business Valuation Alert, a business valuation journal published by Wolters Kluwer.
 Paschall has also authored articles on business valuation topics for leading professional publications.